How to go live on TikTok

 TikTok Live is a different way to reach your followers on the popular platform

 TikTok has become a great platform for new creators to grow and establish a fanbase and brand.
-But many might not even know that the platform has a live feature.

 But with TikTok Live, you can create a more personal experience with your followers and try to expand your brand to other platforms.